SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Capture-the-flag: Incentivizing Task Verification

 From the prover's perspective, it cannot forge $\Omega$ since $f_H(\Omega)$ is included in the task proof.
 Therefore, the cheating detection probability of each verified stage is at least $\frac{1}{2}$, and the probability that the prover passes verification is exponentially decaying for each verified stage that is not honestly trained.\footnote{The detection probability of a verified stage is $1$ if the dishonest prover claims flag $0$ and is $1/2$ if it claims flag $1$ or $2$.
 However, since the flag ratio $\xi$ is predefined, the dishonest prover would look suspicious if every stage is flagged with $1$ or $2$.} We will show in Section~\ref{sec:verification analysis} that miners are incentivized to train fully honestly with a proper penalty, even though CTF makes verifications less reliable.
 Also, if the prover does not release $\Omega$, the verification will not pass for sure, so it has no incentive to do so.
 From the verifier's perspective, though additional computing power is consumed to verify again with another flag, the verifier will receive an extra reward if the correct flag is captured, which compensates for the additional cost.

-Notably, the verifier will not be punished if a wrong flag is reported, since, in CTF, the verifier may fail to capture the flag with probability $\frac{1}{2}$ even when it is honest.
+Compared with the original framework, for each training stage, a random flag is added to generate the seed and is included in the proof package.
+Moreover, an additional round of communication is required, but only to transmit a small data payload, i.e., the actual flags, from the prover to $g_v$ verifiers in the same group.
+Notably, since task verification is independent of block generation, it is less time-sensitive, and the additional round of communication does not affect blockchain security.
+For task verifications, with a flag rate of $\xi$, on top of the original $\alpha$ stages, a verifier, on average, needs to train the ML model for $\xi\alpha\ll S$ additional stages, which is a small fraction of training an entire task.
+Hence, the CTF improves incentive compatibility with small additional complexity, communication, and verification overhead.